KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Scenes by MMRIZE](https://github.com/MMRIZE/MMM-Scenes)

+0. This module is outdated: Deprecated.
+The successor is MMM-Scenes2.
 1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `config.js`: Replace it with `MagicMirror²`.